morr0ne/website/src/content/blog/renaming-everything.md

 Now for the harder stuff.

-First of all, I decided to just go in my projects folders and do a grep just to get a feel for things.
+First of all, I decided to just go into my projects folders and do a grep just to get a feel for things.
 That was a mistake.
 After running the following quite innocuous command:

 ```bash